Despite never winning an elusive NBA Championship, Webber ended his career as a five-time NBA All-Star and a five-time All-NBA Team member.

 1993 Chris Webber Fleer RC #292

-The final card to make the cut is his ‘93 Fleer release.
-It has the best image overall, with a great action shot of Webber wearing a crisp Warriors jersey as he stares up towards the rim.
-A stencil effect is used for his name at the base, with the letters formed by the background against yellow paint.
+The final card to cut is his ‘93 Fleer release.
+It has the best image overall, with a great action shot of Webber wearing a crisp Warriors jersey as he stares up toward the rim.
+A stencil effect is used for his name at the base, with the background forming the background against yellow paint.

 Trending: Best Panini Prizm Basketball Cards